jarco0204/inverte-client-api-scripts/README.md

 ## Three main areas of development {api, client, scripts}
 Each item is its own git module <=> Submodule structure

+## Important: Commit to the individual git submodule!

 ## Cloning the repository, does not clone the content of the Git submodule.
 Use : git submodule update --init --recursive : to pull the latest repo.